Sherry Fieber-Beyer, Ph.D.

 Minnesota State University-Moorhead

-As research faculty, Sherry continues to focus on the study of mainbelt and near-Earth asteroids (NEAs), utilizing asteroid spectral investigations to test detailed models of the nature, origin, dynamics and inter-relationships of asteroids, meteorites, and early solar system conditions and processes.
-Sherry's research on the 3:1 Kirkwood Gap is aimed at the identification of probable/potential parent bodies of the various meteorite classes.
+As research faculty, Dr. Fieber-Beyer continues to focus on the study of main-belt and near-Earth asteroids (NEAs), utilizing asteroid spectral investigations to test detailed models of the nature, origin, dynamics and inter-relationships of asteroids, meteorites, and early solar system conditions and processes.
+Her research on the 3:1 Kirkwood Gap is aimed at the identification of probable/potential parent bodies of the various meteorite classes.

 She also studies the genetic and dynamical relationships of asteroid families including, but not limited to families such as the Maria and Gefion Asteroid Families.
 Her research extends to NEAs with the goal of better understanding the NEA population, paying particular focus on how physical and compositional properties vary within the population, properties affecting the hazard potential of individual NEAs, and the feasibility of mitigation strategies based upon the composition of target material derived from spectral analysis.

-Sherry has authored/co-authored several peer-reviewed publications and many abstracts for professional meetings.
-Sherry is a visiting astronomer at the NASA Infrared Telescope Facility on Mauna Kea, Hawai'i.
-She is also Co-I on NASA grants.
+Dr. Fieber-Beyer has authored/co-authored several peer-reviewed publications and many abstracts for professional meetings.
+She is a visiting astronomer at the NASA Infrared Telescope Facility on Mauna Kea, Hawai'i.
+She is also Principal Investigator and Co-Investigator on NSF and NASA grants.

 - Fieber-Beyer, S.K. & Gaffey, M.J.
 (2015).
 Near-infrared spectroscopy of 3:1 Kirkwood Gap Asteroids III.
 Icarus, 257, 113-125.